RoadTrippin’: Glamping at Orca Island Cabins

 Speaking of kayaking, can you believe that you can jump in one and paddle to a waterfall?

 That’s exactly what the three of us did as soon as we docked on the island.
 Armed with Gopros and a sense of adventure, we went about 30 minutes away from our yurts to find a breathtaking waterfall.
-(You can see it in the video about)

 Aside from the island adventure feels you get from being on the island, there is a sense of being at a “home away from home.”
 As soon as the day winds down, you can find many of your yurt-mates circled around a fire.
 And it’s not just those taking in the glamping experience, the Swiderskis also take some time to relax and mingle with their guests.